Fly Fishing for Danube Salmon (Hucho hucho)

 - Double hand: CTS DQ 11-12ft.
 9ft. #10-12 for casters with the dominant upper hand

-Hucho rods with tip action can only play their advantage in overhead casts with enough back space.
-For all waterborne casts it takes rods that load deep into the bottom part of the rod, ie mid-flex rods or even better underhand rods.
-If I had to choose between a single hand and a two-handed rod, I would choose a 11-11.5ft. two-handed rod due to greater flexibility and improved guidance.
+Hucho rods with tip action can only play their advantage in overhead casts with enough backspace.
+For all waterborne casts, it takes rods that load deep into the bottom part of the rod, ie mid-flex rods or even better underhand rods.
+If I had to choose between a single hand and a two-handed rod, I would choose an 11-11.5ft. two-handed rod due to greater flexibility and improved guidance.
 With rods exceeding 12 ft. you might experience problems with landing your catch and you can not fish that effectively along your bank.

-However, fly fishers who have difficulties with casting two-handed rods, will unnecessarily generate noise that can make huchos switch into the denial mode especially in waters experiencing a high fishing pressure.
-Besides that other fly fishers will be very annoyed if you destroy their fishing time.
+However, fly fishers who have difficulties with casting two-handed rods, will unnecessarily generate noise that can make huchos switch into denial mode especially in waters experiencing a high fishing pressure.
+Besides, that other fly fishers will be very annoyed if you destroy their fishing time.